Zia123456/to-do-list/README.md

 Live Demo [Link](#)
 ## Getting Started
-Simply you can open index.html file with any browser and, you will see the home page. for opennig index.html go to awesome-books directory, find index.html, right click on it, click on open with and, click on any browser which is available on your pc/labtop.
+Simply you can open index.html file with any browser and, you will see the home page. for opennig index.html go to to-do-list directory, find index.html, right click on it, click on open with and, click on any browser which is available on your pc/labtop.
 ### Prerequisites
 ### Browser
 ## Author